 Trip Tips This checklist will help you prepare for your group's visit to the KU Natural History Museum.

-The Visitor Services information desk is located in the main lobby at the main entrance of the museum.
-Please check in at the desk upon your arrival.
+Please visit our Plan Your Visit page for the most current information.
+Please check in at the Visitor Services Desk upon your arrival.
 To enter at ground level, use the north doors closest to the Kansas Memorial Union.
 The elevator is to the left.

 Bus parking is at the football stadium, lot #94.
 No other vehicles are allowed on campus.
 Cars may park in the parking garage, one block north of the museum at 13th Street and Jayhawk Blvd., across from the KU Alumni Association and next to the Kansas Union.
 Parking in the garage is $1.75 for the first hour and $1.50 per hour thereafter.
 Patrons must prepay for parking, much like you would with a parking meter, by using one of the kiosks located in the parking garage stairwell.
 A campus map is available for download at KU Parking and Transit.
 Some school groups may qualify for bus funding.
 Learn more and apply here.

 Consumption of food and drink in the museum is prohibited.
 If sack lunches cannot be left on the bus during your visit, see Visitor Services when you arrive for information on a designated area where lunches may be stored (lunches should be consolidated into boxes or other storage containers).

 If your group plans to eat lunch at the Kansas Memorial Union, next to the museum, contact 785.864.4651 or email@example.com.
 To arrange a picnic space in a Lawrence city park call 785.832.7923.

 We want to ensure visitors have an enjoyable and safe visit.
 Choose competent chaperones.
 Be sure they know the behavior you expect from your group and your visit schedule.
 Adults must remain with the children at all times.
 Museum staff should not be expected to supervise or deal with discipline problems.
 Noncompliance with museum rules or lack of respect to museum staff or visitors will result in your group being asked to leave the museum and may affect future visits.